 The fashion industry comprises 2% of the world’s gross domestic product (GDP), valued at 3 trillion dollars.
 However, many are not aware that this massive global industry is currently in a state of environmental emergency.

-If people and businesses do not do anything about the global water crisis, it is estimated that the water supply will be insufficient by 40% in the year 2030.
+If people and businesses do not do anything about the global water crisis, it is estimated that the water supply will be insufficient by 40% in 2030.
 By 2025, 1.8 billion people will be affected by absolute water scarcity, while 5.3 billion people will be battling water-stressed conditions.

 Carbon dioxide (CO2) emissions were at an all-time high in 2019.
 And although the COVID-19 pandemic has reduced air pollutants due to most people staying at home and businesses stopping operations, it is once again increasing as people resume their normal activities.
 Carbon emission is one of the major causes of climate change that leads to stronger and more frequent storms and hurricanes, droughts, extinction of animal species, rising sea levels, and the spread of diseases.